-The Osage Beach Public Works Director or his/her designee shall impose reasonable restrictions on the number of hunters hunting on the same site at the same time.
+The Osage Beach Public Works Director or his designee shall impose reasonable restrictions on the number of hunters hunting on the same site at the same time.

-Prior to discharging an archery device intended to be used for hunting, it shall be the hunter's responsibility to permanently mark each arrow with his/her Missouri Department of Conservation number.
+Prior to discharging an archery device intended to be used for hunting, it shall be the hunter's responsibility to permanently mark each arrow with his or her Missouri Department of Conservation number.